 I have just turned 50, and over the past 2 years I have climbed harder than any time in my life, achieving personal bests in both Bouldering and Sport Climbing.
 Over the past 7 years I have been a climbing coach, and in the past 3 years I have been head coach the Calgary Climbing Centre’s Adult Competitive Program.
 I have been responsible for sport specific training, exercise prescription, developing a yearly training plan, and for athlete development.

 Lea Juszkiewicz Physical Therapist

-MScPT, BPE, Functional Dry Needling Certification Level 1 & 2, FAFS, Upper Limb FR Certification, FRC Mobility Specialist, Kinstretch Level 1 Instructor, Student of Ido Portal
+MScPT, BPE, IMS/Functional Dry Needling Certification Level 1 & 2, FAFS, FR Spine & Upper Limb Certification, FRC Mobility Specialist, Kinstretch Level 1 Instructor, FMT Blades Certified, Student of Ido Portal

 I strongly believe that to properly assess and treat a client is to take a step back and spend time observing their movements, see how they perform in their environment.
 By observing basic human movements such as a deep squat, you can quickly screen the lower extremity and assess joint range of motion and strength.
 Assessing for control and joint dissociation should be as simple as asking the client to do another task.
 Can they do it or not?
 If not, I want to be able to give the client the tools to be able to achieve the task and in the future, have them be able to add complexity into those basic human movements.

 For this type of Physiotherapy, I require floor space as well as simple but effective equipment such as dowels, hanging stations, free weights, lifting bars and open wall space.
 Move To Move provides this environment as well as it will provide a seamless transition back to an environment and a community that promotes injury prevention and optimizing human movement for the rest of your life.